googleforgames/agones/site/content/en/docs/FAQ/_index.md

 ### Can't we use a Deployment or a StatefulSet for game server workloads?

-Kubernetes [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) where built for _unordered_, _stateless_ workloads.
+Kubernetes [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) were built for _unordered_, _stateless_ workloads.
 That is, workloads that are essentially homogeneous between each instance, and therefore it doesn't matter which order they are scaled up, or scaled down.